======================================================================

 anti-piracy measures quickly defeated.

-Though selling close to two million units for all of 1986, Nintendo
+Despite selling close to two million Disk System units in 1986,

-only managed to increase the total to 4.4 million units by 1990,
+Nintendo only managed to increase the total to 4.4 million units by

-falling well short of internal projections.
-By then, the Disk System
+1990, falling well short of internal projections.
+By then, the Disk

-was rendered obsolete due to advancements in ROM cartridge production:
+System was rendered obsolete due to advancements in ROM cartridge

-memory mapping chips for expanded data storage capacity,
+production, such as memory mapping chips for expanded data storage

-battery-backed for game saving, and declining overall production
+capacity, battery-backed for game saving, and declining overall

-costs.
-Nintendo alluded to a Western release for the Disk System,
+production costs.
+Nintendo alluded to a western release for the Disk

-going so far as to successfully file a US patent for it and having the
+System, going so far as to successfully file a US patent for it and

-Famicom's cartridge pins used by its RAM Adapter for enhanced audio
+having the Famicom's cartridge pins used by its RAM Adapter for

-rerouted to the NES's little-used bottom expansion port.
-However, such
+enhanced audio rerouted to the NES's seldom-used bottom expansion

-its games were re-released with workarounds on cartridge for both the
+re-released with workarounds on cartridge for both the Famicom and

-Famicom and NES, without the enhanced audio.
-Although the last game
+NES, without the enhanced audio.
+Although the last game for the Disk

-for the Disk System was released in December 1992, Nintendo continued
+System was released in December 1992, Nintendo continued offering

 repair and rewrite services for it until September 2003.